Something to Remember

 Something to Remember is a compilation album by American singer Madonna, released by Maverick Records on November 3, 1995.
 The album was conceived after a highly controversial period in Madonna's career, during which many critics speculated that her career was in decline.
 The compilation of ballads presented a softer image for the singer and span over a decade, including a reworked version of "Love Don't Live Here Anymore" as well as three new songs: "You'll See", "One More Chance" and a cover of Marvin Gaye's "I Want You".
 The singles "I'll Remember" and "This Used to Be My Playground", were also included, marking the first time these songs were featured on a Madonna album.

 For producing the new songs for the album, Madonna worked with David Foster and Nellee Hooper.
 She stated that the concept for the album was to make fans and critics alike remember her musical talent rather than her media controversies.
 Something to Remember was well received by music critics who were impressed with Madonna's vocals and the album's cohesiveness.
-It was also a commercial success, topping charts in Australia, Austria, Finland, Italy, and Singapore, and peaking within top ten elsewhere.
+It was also a commercial success, topping charts in Australia, Austria, Finland, Italy, and Singapore, and peaking within the top ten elsewhere.
 In the United States, it reached number six on the Billboard 200 and was certified triple platinum by the Recording Industry Association of America (RIAA) for shipments of three million units.
 Worldwide, Something to Remember has sold over ten million copies.

 Four singles and one promotional single were released to promote the album.
 Originally intended as the album's lead single, "I Want You" was released as the promotional single preceding the album, with a music video directed by Earle Sebastian.
 "You'll See" was released as the album's first single on October 23, 1995, accompanied by a Spanish version titled "Verás" and a music video directed by Michael Haussman.
 The song peaked at number six on the Billboard Hot 100, while reaching the top five in Austria, Canada, Finland, Italy and the United Kingdom.
-"Oh Father", "One More Chance" and "Love Don't Live Here Anymore" were released as the follow up singles, but gained little commercial response; the latter received a music video directed by Jean-Baptiste Mondino.
+"Oh Father", "One More Chance" and "Love Don't Live Here Anymore" were released as the follow-up singles, but gained little commercial response; the latter received a music video directed by Jean-Baptiste Mondino.